jackfoxy/urQL/docs/01-preliminaries.md

 When `<view>, <table>` have the same name within a namespace, `<view>` is said to "shadow" `<table>` wherever syntax accepts `<table>` or `<view>`.

-Base-tables, `<table>`, are the sole source of content in an Obelisk database and the only manifestation of `<table-set>` that is not the result of some computation (transformation).
+User-defined tables, `<table>`, are the sole source of content in an Obelisk database and the only manifestation of `<table-set>` that is not the result of some computation (transformation).

 The `<transform>` command returns a `<table-set>`, hence every `<table-set>` is typed by one or more equivalent urQL `<transform>` commands.
 This is true because every `<transform>` command is idempotent.
 (More on this in the section on __Time__.)

+More generally, a `<table-set>` is a user-defined table, view, common table expression, join, or result of a query.
+Most importantly, it is a proper set of its rows.

 ```
 <as-of-time> ::=